 Thank you Dr. Lovelace for making my dreams come true!

 What are the other names for this procedure?

 What will it cost?

 A price quote detailing the fees for the facility, anesthesia, any postoperative garments, and surgeon will be given at the consultation.
 Prices will vary depending on the time that is needed to do the procedure, the size and type of implants used, and the complexity of the procedure.
 Dr. Lovelace will perform a personal consultation to determine what the right procedure is for you.

 What is the hospital surgery center time?

-Surgery will be approximately 1-2 hours as determined on a case by case basis.
-Typically this is done as an outpatient procedure.
+The surgery will be approximately 1-2 hours as determined on a case-by-case basis.
+Typically, this is done as an outpatient procedure.

 What is the recovery?